By David Tomas, on 11 August 2016

 1) Identify your MQLs

 The first thing you need to do is making the distinction between the “cold” leads and qualified needs for marketing purposes.
 In order to do so, their contact data and activity levels are key.
-In this article you can find more tips about identifying your MQLs in seven steps:
+Here are 7 tips about identifying your MQLs:

 - Develop a joint definition of what a good lead is, agreed upon by the marketing and sales departments.